 LDAF’s Livestock Brand Commission to Host Saddle Microchipping Event September 22

-Baton Rouge, La. – The Louisiana Department of Agriculture and Forestry’s (LDAF) Livestock Brand Commission will host its next saddle microchipping event Friday, September 22 from 9 A.M. to 2 P.M.
+Baton Rouge, La. – The Louisiana Department of Agriculture and Forestry’s (LDAF) Livestock Brand Commission will host its next saddle microchipping event on Friday, September 22, from 9 A.M. to 2 P.M.
 It will be held at the Rustic Sky Horse Camp, located at 30 Squyres Lane in Melder, Louisiana.

 LDAF’s microchip identification program provides all saddle owners in the state of Louisiana the opportunity to have their saddles registered and identified with a microchip implant.
 If microchipped saddles are ever stolen, the program allows brand officers to confirm ownership and return the property.
 This service is provided free to the public.